-The Seminar Room, located in Van Pelt 526 (next to Molly's office), is available for you to use for reading and study.
-Some of your classes may meet in here (especially graduate seminars) and you'll come to this room for 多読 reading practice at least once a semester.
+The Seminar Room, located in Van Pelt 526 (next to Rebecca's office), is available for you to use for reading and study.
+Some of your classes may meet in here (especially graduate seminars), and you'll come to this room for 多読 reading practice at least once a semester.
 Feel free to plug into the large monitor and use reference books or bring comics and literature into the room to read.
 You can work alone or in groups, but please keep the noise level respectful of other students and refrain from using the room when classes are in session.

 Penn Libraries has a wide variety of resources that can help you learn Japanese through real-world language.
 They include e-resources such as newspaper digital archives; books (mostly academic); fiction and essays; manga; and magazines.

 You'll find most of your resources in Van Pelt Library in either the Current Periodicals area (first floor next to circulation) or East Asia Stacks (fifth floor).
 Some may also be in the East Asia Seminar Room (room 526) which is free for you to use to study.
 Some art resources may be in the Fine Arts Library across from Van Pelt, or in our storage facility LIBRA.
 Our Franklin catalog will tell you the location in the book's record.

 Please take a look at the resources on the tabs at the top of this guide and get in touch if you have questions.

 A quick note about academic articles and ebooks: